Adverbs + Adjectives

 Woman: He is very moody.
 Some days he is nice.
 Some days he is mean.
 He is really old, and I am young, so maybe that is the problem.
 Still, I am jealous of him.
 He has a nice dog.
 I want a dog.
 I feel lonely sometimes, and a dog can make me happy.

-He is not nice.
+- He is funny.

-He is not very nice.
+- He is very strict.